Using Python Tools

 A Python tool is just a Python package that provides a command line interface (CLI).
 These tools can be run directly with uv or installed globally just like any other command line application.

 The pycowsay package provides a command line interface for a talking cow based on text provided by the user.
-The uv command shown below will run the pycowsay tool with the provided text:
+The uv command shown below will run the pycowsay package with the provided text.
+Notice there is no need to install Python, create a virtual environment, activate the virtual environment, and install the pycowsay package into the environment.
+You just use uv to directly run the pycowsay package; uv will handle installation and virtual environment creation automatically.

 ------------